virsp/shelly-management/README.md

-# shelly-management
+# Shelly Management
-A shelly dashboard to monitor shelly devices
+A shelly dashboard to monitor shelly devices.

+## Installation
+1. Pull the repo
+2. Navigate to root folder
+3. Configure the ports in ***docker-compose.yml*** to personal prefrence
+4. Configure the ***.env*** file in `frontend/.env` to point towards the backend server port (configured in docker-compose.yml), i.e http://some-ip:port
+5. run `docker-compose up` and the project will build

+## Contribution
+I have no idea on how to manage a public repository.

-## Some suggest improvements
+## Some suggested improvements
 ### Frontend

 - [x] Dialogue to enable CORS on device